otaymerich/electricdiagrams/README.md

 ## PYTHON

-To create the pdf it's used the pymupdf library
+To create the pdf it's used the pymupdf library.

 The data for creating the electric schemes is generated in JSON format style